gsoules/MkDocs/digital-archive/docs/archivist/common-vocabulary.md

 The previous example illustrates how the Common Vocabulary feature works with sites that use a flat, keyword vocabulary.
 The next example shows how it works with sites that use hierarchical vocabularies.

-The example below shows how one organization elevated the term `Church` from `Structures, Ceremonial, Church` to `Structures, Church`, a perfectly reasonable thing to do, especially if churches are the only ceremonial structures in the collection.
+The hierarchy on the left shows the term `Church` in two places because one organization (with three church items) elevated the term `Church` from `Structures, Ceremonial, Church` to `Structures, Church`, a perfectly reasonable thing to do, especially if churches are the only ceremonial structures in their collection.
 To elevate a term means to place it higher up in its hierarchy.
+Other organizations retained the `Structures, Ceremonial, Church` hierarchy.

+**Without** the Common Vocabulary feature, an **All Sites** search would commingle the terms and display `Church (3)` above `Ceremonial` and `Church (7)` below `Ceremonial` as shown at left.

 ![Why the common vocabulary is needed](common-vocabulary-7.jpg)

-**Without** the Common Vocabulary feature, an **All Sites** search would commingle the terms and display `Church` in two places as shown at left. *With* the Common Vocabulary, `Church` appears just once, beneath `Ceremonial`.
-However, if you searched just the one site that uses the term `Structures, Church`,  the word `Church` would appear above and at the same level as `Ceremonial` like it does for `Church (18)` at left.
+**With** the Common Vocabulary, `Church` appears just once, beneath `Ceremonial` as shown on the right.
+ However, if you searched just the one site that uses the term `Structures, Church`, the word `Church` would only appear above and at the same level as `Ceremonial` like it does for `Church (3)` at left.

 For a real life example of an organization that elevates site terms to better reflect its collection, see the